 Since the discovery of HIV, it has been considered vital to increase the knowledge about the virus so that young people may reduce their risk behaviours and avoid contracting the disease.
 However, because of the relation between HIV and sexuality, and because sexuality is a sensitive topic, there have been many public debates concerning the content of education programmes.
 Initially the abstinence, faithfulness, condom use (ABC) approach was common in HIV education programmes.
 However, this approach has been criticized for a number of reasons.
 From a gender perspective, it has been argued that women may abstain until marriage and be faithful to their partner, but still lack control over condom use.
 The approach is therefore less applicable to them.
 Furthermore, those with negative attitudes towards condom use have only supported the messages of abstinence until marriage and fidelity within marriage, sometimes called "abstinence-only programmes".
 Previous research on abstinenceonly programmes and on condom promotion has contributed to tensions between religious groups and public health advocates.
 Critics from religious groups have argued that abstinence-plus programmes, which promote sexual abstinence as the safest behaviour for preventing HIV infection but also encourage condom use by young people if they engage in sexual activity, may encourage young people to become sexually active at an earlier age.
-The debate regarding the abstinence-only versus the abstinence-plus programmes has been especially intense in the United States.
-Contrary to what some may fear, sex and HIV education programmes aimed at reaching young people, including information on contraceptives and condom use, do not increase sexual activities among youth.3
+Contrary to what some may fear, sex and HIV education programmes aimed at reaching young people, including information on contraceptives and condom use, do not increase sexual activities among vouth.3